MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/index.md

 > To tailor PWAs specifically for Windows 10 that make WinRT API requests using JavaScript, see the [documentation specific to the EdgeHTML PWA features][PwaEdgehtmlIndex].
 Learn more about testing your PWA on Windows 10 and distributing it in the Microsoft Store.

 > [!NOTE]
-> Check out the Build 2020 PWA [session here][BuildVideo] for an overview of PWA benefits, upcoming features and short demos.
+> Check out the [Build 2020 PWA session][BuildVideo] for an overview of PWA benefits, upcoming features and short demos.

 ## Requirements